Prior to Enrolling

 There is no limit on the number of hours of armed forces education experience credit that can be awarded at Georgia College; however, a student must meet minimum residency and other degree requirements as outlined in the graduation requirements section of the university catalog.

-Active duty military personnel, separated military personnel, National Guard or Military Reserves members, their spouses, and their dependent children may be eligible for out-of-state tuition or fee waivers.
+Active duty military personnel, separated military personnel, National Guard or Military Reserves members, their spouses, and their dependent children may be eligible for out-of-state tuition waivers.
 To receive more information, please contact our Student Accounts Office.

 Veterans of our Armed Services, Reservists, and members of the National Guard receive priority registration.
 This allows students to register on the first day of registration for the upcoming term, along with graduate students, other priority registration students, and seniors.
 Students desiring priority registration should provide a copy of their DD214 to the Registrar’s Office before registration begins.